OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 With GnuPG 2.1, the need for GPG_AGENT_INFO has been completely removed, and the variable is ignored.

-Instead, a fixed \*nix domain socket named S.gpg-agent in the GnuPG home directory (by default ~/.gnupg) is used.
+Instead, a fixed _Unix domain socket_ named S.gpg-agent in the GnuPG home directory (by default ~/.gnupg) is used.
 The agent is also started on-demand by all tools requiring services from the agent.